JHHalpern/tv-shows-review-site/README.md

 please run the following from /server directory:

 `yarn run migrate:latest`

 `yarn run db:seed`

 ## Support and Questions

-For questions and suggestions, please reach out to any (or all) member of the team.
+For questions and suggestions, please reach out to any or all members of the team.